Lineage-org/.github/README.md

 ## Overview

-This is the special `.github` repository that provides **reusable workflows** for all repositories in the NixLine organization.
+This is the special `.github` repository that provides **reusable workflows** for all repositories in the Lineage organization.
 These workflows enforce consistent CI/CD practices, policy compliance and automation across the entire organization.

 ### What is This Repository?